CaTs and DAGs: Integrating Directed Acyclic Graphs with Transformers for Causally Constrained Predictions: Methods

 In both scenarios we are concerned with building a model encoding a set of conditional independencies encoded by a Directed Acyclic Graph (DAG) $\mathcal{G}$.
 The DAG represents the factorization of a joint distribution $\mathcal{P}(\mathbf{Y},\mathbf{D},\mathbf{L}_{\mbox{set}})$ of all variables using $\vert Z \vert$ corresponding nodes $z \in Z$ and edges $(j,k) \in \mathcal{E}$, where $(j,k)$ indicates the presence of a directed edge from node $j$ to node $k$.
 The acyclicity indicates the absence of any cyclic paths (such that there are no directed paths between a node and itself).
 DAGs are a popular tool for representing causal structures or DGPs.
 For instance, the DAG $\mathbf{D} \rightarrow \mathbf{M} \rightarrow \mathbf{Y}$ tells us that $\mathbf{D}$ causes variable $\mathbf{M}$ which itself is a mediator between $\mathbf{D}$ and $\mathbf{Y}$ where $\mathbf{Y}$ here would be the outcome of the causal chain.
 DAGs can be represented as a square adjacency matrix.
 With each row representing a possible parent (i.e. direct causal predecessor), and each column representing a possible child (i.e., a variable which is affected by its parent).
 The adjacency matrix representation will be a key component in enforcing the causal constraints in our CFCNs and CaTs.

 The end goal is to be able to reason causally, under the constraints established by the DAG.
-One associated task is the estimation of the average treatment effect $\tau$, which can be expressed as follows: Here, the $do$ operator \cite{Pearl2009} denotes an intervention, simulating the case whereby $\mathbf{D}=\mathbf{0}$ and $\mathbf{D}=\mathbf{1}$, even though in the joint distribution $\mathcal{P}$, $\mathbf{D}$ takes on values according to the underlying DGP.
-This quantity is therefore hypothetical, but can be estimated unbiasedly under the right conditions, and these conditions can usually be derived from the DAG itself \cite{Pearl2009, Peters2017}.
+One associated task is the estimation of the average treatment effect $\tau$, which can be expressed as follows: Here, the $do$ operator \citep{Pearl2009} denotes an intervention, simulating the case whereby $\mathbf{D}=\mathbf{0}$ and $\mathbf{D}=\mathbf{1}$, even though in the joint distribution $\mathcal{P}$, $\mathbf{D}$ takes on values according to the underlying DGP.
+This quantity is therefore hypothetical, but can be estimated unbiasedly under the right conditions, and these conditions can usually be derived from the DAG itself \citep{Pearl2009, Peters2017}.
 In practice, causal discovery techniques, domain knowledge and inductive biases can be used for the specification of a DAG, although in this work we assume the DAG is known \textit{a priori}.
 One of the key advantages of models that respect the underlying causal structure (or, more loosely, respect some underlying properties of the DGP) is that predictions are less sensitive to distributional shift.
-Conventional machine learning models which leverage all available correlations make predictions which fluctuate according to changes in spurious or confounding factors \cite{Arjovsky2020, VowelsOutrun}.
+Conventional machine learning models which leverage all available correlations make predictions which fluctuate according to changes in spurious or confounding factors \citep{Arjovsky2020, VowelsOutrun}.
 Causal models, on the other hand, may have less predictive power under a stable joint distribution, but maintain this predictive power under covariate shift precisely because they leverage only those relationships which are invariant under such shift.

-Interested readers are directed to surveys and introductions by \cite{Vowels2021DAGs, VowelsPipeline, Glymour2019, Pearl2018TBOW, Peters2017, Scholkopf2019} for more information on causality, and Sec.~Section~\ref{sec:prelims} for further preliminaries.
+\textit{Importantly}, we note that the success of causal inference rests on a number of strong and often untestable assumptions known as ignorability, positivity, and the stable unit treatment value assumption, each of which we describe further in Sec.\ref{sec:prelims}.
+Interested readers are directed to surveys and introductions by \citep{Vowels2021DAGs, VowelsPipeline, Glymour2019, Pearl2018TBOW, Peters2017, Scholkopf2019} for more information on causality, and Sec.~\ref{sec:prelims} for further preliminaries.